 Instead of withdrawing funds, whole life insurance policyholders also have the choice to take out a loan using their cash value as collateral.
 There is no financial qualification for this loan, and it’s only subject to a limited amount of interest.

 There are plenty of plusses about taking a loan from the cash value, including the fact that they are tax-free and there is no need to make payments until the policyholder chooses to.

 On the other hand, there are a few things to keep in mind, as a policy load isn’t without its disadvantages as well.

-Again, the biggest downside when taking out a loan is the reduced death benefit.
+Again, the biggest downside when policyholder is taking out a loan is the reduced death benefit.
 However, with a loan, there is more than one way that the total is reduced.
 One is the loan amount and the other is the accrued interest.
 If these payments are not made to the point that the policy lapses, policyholders may lose their surrender cash value and more.